Four Noteworthy Advances in Cloud Security

 Gartner predicts that through 2023, at least 99% of cloud security failures will be the result of misconfiguration.
 So whether an organization is migrating to the cloud or building cloud-native applications, the cloud’s management interface is one of the new threat vectors that organizations need to address.
 In fact, while many organizations are still trying to use their traditional security tools to deal with cloud security issues, it is important to realize that none of these tools address the threats associated with the misconfiguration of cloud infrastructures—let alone the potential risks associated with such misconfigurations being distributed across multiple disperse and distinct cloud infrastructures.

-The cloud security management capabilities provided by FortiCASB-Cloud 4.1 provides organizations with the visibility and controls they need to mitigate the growing risks associated with the configuration of their public cloud infrastructures, as well as with the applications they have built in the cloud.
+The cloud security management capabilities provided by FortiCASB-Cloud 4.1 provide organizations with the visibility and controls they need to mitigate the growing risks associated with the configuration of their public cloud infrastructures, as well as with the applications they have built in the cloud.

 FortiCASB-Cloud powers security teams with insights and information that help them communicate cloud security information and findings more effectively with cloud DevOps teams.
 This information helps them better address potential risks, such as those that can be addressed through modifications to infrastructure code in the CI/CD pipeline.
 Among its capabilities.
 FortiCASB-Cloud offers organizations the ability to investigate security events, optimize security configurations, and assess an overall security posture against internal or external policies and regulatory requirements.